When Attention Sink Emerges in Language Models: An Empirical View: Effects of model architecture TEXT on attention sink

 \section{Effects of {model architecture \texorpdfstring{$p_{\theta}$}{TEXT}} on attention sink}

 In this section, we mainly explore the effects of positional embedding, pre-norm or post-norm structure, and attention design on the emergence of attention sink.
-In Appendix~\ref{appendix_model}, we also show that varying activation functions in the FFN, multi-head design (including concatenation operation and number of heads) do not affect the emergence of attention sink.
+In Appendix~\ref{appendix_model}, we also show that varying activation functions in the FFN, multi-head design do not affect the emergence of attention sink.\looseness=-1